Think a $199 lease sounds like a bargain? Think again.

 As if that weren't bad enough, trade-in prices are tumbling, too.
 There's a glut of used cars on the market, meaning that dealerships aren't shelling out as much as they once did for used vehicles.

+ALSO SEE: 2018 Honda Accord prototype first drive: V-6 deep-sixed, and better

 Combined, the rise in new car prices and the drop in trade-in values have forced many consumers to explore at other options apart from buying outright.
-Among the most popular alternatives is leasing, but before you get sign on the dotted line, we suggest you do some math.
+Among the most popular alternatives is leasing, but before you sign on the dotted line, we suggest you do some math.

 The folks at CarsDirect recently ran some numbers on leasing options and discovered, to no one's surprise, that some deals aren't the bargain they appear to be.